The 5S Method – the method for Optimizing Your Shop Floor

 The 5S Method comprises five phases, each of which starts with the letter S (surprising eh?):

-In summary, the 5S Method has many advantages as a focused work method which may increase workplace efficiency, reduce costs and improve quality.
+The 5S Method has many advantages as a focused work method which may increase workplace efficiency, reduce costs and improve quality.
 At the same time, as many other focused methods, along with the many benefits, the method may result in focusing on goals and to some extent, to the loss of the human factor, reflected for example, in safety of workers.
 Therefore, many enterprises choose to upgrade the original method and add the sixth S element – SAFETY, in order to preserve the human factor, and as a derivative of it, the safety of workers.